 “Today, once again, many will feel a painful sense of separation from their loved ones.
 But now, as then, we know, deep down, that it is the right thing to do.”
 Queen Elizabeth

 I know it’s Easter but please, please, please continue to social distance.
 Every hour that we do brings us closer to returning to our new normal.

 Hot Cross Bun recipes will be pouring over the internet for the next week or so, still, I couldn’t help but share this recipe, given to me years ago by a friend of the author, Diane McConnell.

-I’d only ever tasted the grocery store variety – which I loved!
+I’d only ever tasted grocery store hot cross buns – which I loved!
 What’s not to like about soft, heavily spiced buns slathered in sugar?
 Every Easter, I looked forward to seeing them appear for sale, with no thought of ever baking my own.
 Until, I tasted this recipe.
 I sent a face book message to Diane asking for permission to share her recipe.
 I was delighted that she agreed!

 Like any bread recipe, the secret is to give the yeast all the time it needs to raise the bread dough.
 There are so many contributing factors as to how fast the dough will rise, giving you an exact time would be misleading.
 You need to determine the rise time by sight.
 When the dough has doubled in bulk, you’ll know the yeast has done its job.
 The same goes for the buns once they’ve been shaped.
 You can’t rush it.
 I’ve seen many loaves of bread ruined because the cook was in a hurry.
 Me being the cook…